pillar guide

 • Available at: Supermarkets, PetDirect, Animates, Pet Circle

-• Best for: Cost-conscious owners who still want vet-recommended nutrition
+• Best for: Owners watching costs who still want nutrition they can trust

 🇳🇿 Best NZ-made freeze-dried: K9 Natural